 Welcome, and thank you.

-If you're reading this, you're one of a small number of people I'm trusting to break Stead in interesting ways.
+If you're reading this, you want to sign up to be part of a small number of people I'm trusting to break Stead in interesting ways.
 Here's how to be useful, what to ignore, and how to send feedback that actually moves things forward.

 What you're looking at.